Shalash96/ABFE-Benchmarking/SimulationAnalysis/RMSD/README.md

 The ***ligand_RMSD.traj and protein_RMSD.traj*** files used to calculate the RMSD for ligand and protein respectively.

 Click [here](https://amberhub.chpc.utah.edu/amber-hub/start-here-rmsd-analysis-in-cpptraj/#:~:text=Measuring%20the%20RMSD%20of%20a%20protein%20system.&text=When%20calculating%20RMSD%20of%20a,of%20atoms%20in%20the%20reference.) to see a full tutorial on RMSD calculation using ccptraj

+The .agr files are examples for my system